 This multi-faceted course is designed to assist and enhance success as a PIMS student.
 The course is clustered into learning modules enabling students to understand their strengths and weaknesses endemic to their particular learning style.
-The topics included in the learning modules are: introducing students to the funeral service profession, academic integrity, time management skills, considerations for how students learn, reading and comprehension, basic writing and researching skills including the introduction of PIMS library and resource materials available to students, math skills related to funeral service training, assessment processes, and considerations for working "in the field" as a funeral service practitioner (E.g., licensure requirements, standardized exams, need to file paperwork for trainee licenses).
+The topics included in the learning modules are: introducing students to the funeral service profession, academic integrity, time management skills, considerations for how students learn, reading and comprehension, basic writing and researching skills including the introduction of PIMS library and resource materials available to students, math skills related to funeral service practitioner (E.g., licensure requirements, standardized exams, need to file paperwork for trainee licenses).
 Additionally, this course helps students launch their Funeral Service Skills Practicum.